marselia/marselia.github.io/_posts/2020-04-29-Houseplant.md

 ## Forensics
 - Neko Hero: An image appears to us for analysis, we use stegsolve to solve it. ![alt text](https://github.com/marselia/marselia.github.io/blob/master/images/houseplant_fore.JPG)
 - Deep Lyrics: As the title says, we have to use deepsound to extract the file which contains the flag.
-- Ezoterik: The image shows strange characters, the title makes us think about Esoteric programming language https://en.wikipedia.org/wiki/Esoteric_programming_language which the characters look like Brainfuck: https://copy.sh/brainfuck/ and decoding it we don't get a successful result: "Yeah, no, sorry.
+- Ezoterik: The image shows strange characters, the title makes us think about [Esoteric programming language](https://en.wikipedia.org/wiki/Esoteric_programming_language) which the characters look like [Brainfuck](https://copy.sh/brainfuck/) and decoding it we don't get a successful result: "Yeah, no, sorry.
 So using the command strings we see a strange paragraph.
 Cyberchef detects it as Base58 and the result is a big amount of data, so converting the decimal numbers to ascii we get the flag.
 - Vacation Pics: Using DIIT to get the second image.

 ## Misc